JulianRoesner/coding_problems/README.md

 - Find middle of linked list (48.)
 - Check for cycle and find beginning (49.)
 - Remove duplicates from unsorted list (52.)
+- Remove duplicates from sorted list (57.)
+- Remove specific values from a linked list (61.)
+- Length of singly linked list (53.)
+- Third node from end of linked list (54.)
+- Sum of two linked lists (55.)
+- Difference array and linked list (56.)
+- Find node at intersection of two linked lists (58.)
+- Partition linked list according to x (59.)
+- Check linked list for palindrome (60.)

 **Trees**
 - Convert sorted list to binary search tree (41.)
+- Implementation of a binary search tree (62.)
+- Preorder traversal (63., 64.)
+- Inorder traversal (65., 66.)
+- Postorder traversal (67., 68.)
+- Print all leaves of BST (69.)
+- Count number of leaves (70.)
+- Depth First Search (95.)

 **String**
 - Counting char occurences (3.)